I see you.

 To find out more, visit the Counseling Compact site

-Ketamine-Assisted Psychotherapy
+Psychedelic-Assisted Psychotherapy

-I offer a therapeutic modality called Ketamine-Assisted Art Psychotherapy (KAP)
+I offer a therapeutic modality called Ketamine-Assisted Art Psychotherapy (KAP) as well as preparation & integration sessions for self-journeying with other compounds.

 Ketamine-Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
 I take on the psychotherapy portion of the experience, while an outside medical team supports you on all medication aspects.
 This includes determining eligibility, developing a custom treatment plan, prescribing the medicine and monitoring outcomes.
 Below is more information about KAP to help you navigate if it may be a good fit for you.